BlueFern/OO-NVU/README.md

-# OO-NVU - Version 3.2?
+# OO-NVU - Version 3
 Matlab implementation of the NVU model.

 Contains the following pathways:
-* Inhibitory interneuron GABA (vasodilation) and NPY (vasoconstriction) pathways
+* Excitatory/inhibitory neuron dynamics based on Wilson & Cowan (1972)
+* K+ pathway via K+ release from the neuron into the SC
 * Nitric oxide pathway via glutamate release from the neuron into the SC
 * Astrocytic calcium pathway via glutamate release from the neuron into the SC
 * TRPV4 calcium channel on the astrocytic endfoot
 * 20-HETE and Arachidonic Acid dynamics in the astroycte and SMC
+* Interneuron model

 How to Run
 ----